Composting the EU Tech Mess: From #NLnet to #Eurostack

 Because ignoring is easy.
 Ignoring doesn't threaten careers or grant cycles.
 Ignoring keeps the status quo safe.

-But this leaves the real mess in place, the rot stays buried under layers of “positive vibes,” #PR-driven governance proposals, and performative inclusivity that actually excludes anyone who doesn’t play within broken systems.
+But this leaves the real mess in place, the rot stays buried under layers of “positive vibes,” #PR-driven governance proposals, and performative inclusivity that ends up actually excludes anyone who doesn’t play within broken paths.

 This creates perfect conditions for the rise of the #fashernistas, the well-meaning tech influencers, safe radicals, and trendy projects that suck up time, focus, and resources while producing little more than reheated versions of things that already failed.
 And the cycle repeats: